| |

 "BEYOND TRANSLATION"

+Nina has been awarded a Fellowship for 3 years to develop and write about INCITE's studio practice and to investigate further how social research is used in the design of new technologies.
 This project builds on INCITE's existing industry collaborations and will look at the ways knowledge is created and represented as social research collaborations such as the ones we have undertaken in the last 5 years.

 Drawing on Science and Technology Studies (STS), the fellowship work will focus on three issues: